Speech Production

 PhDPost-doctoral Fellow

-Jennifer is a post-doctoral fellow in the Speech Production Lab as part of the Department of Speech-Language Pathology at the University of Toronto.
-She holds a PhD and master's degree in Communication Sciences and Disorders from the University of Wisconsin - Madison, as well as a master's degree in Health Professions Education from the University of the Philippines Manila.
+Jennifer is a post-doctoral fellow in the Speech Production Lab.
+She is a speech language pathologist and has completed her PhD in Communication Sciences & Disorders at University of Wisconsin-Madison.
 Her research focuses on advancing dysarthria research and clinical practice.

 Anna Huynh